alibabacloudkorea/ACKC/MS Ignite Tour 20200122.md

 In general ML development cycles, we followed below process.

 - data preprocessing (cleansing, normalization etc.)
-- training with data
+- training data
 - model registration
 - deploy to the compute resources (ACI, AKS)

-With new data coming in, we follow same process with new data (we call it test dat
+With new data coming in, we follow same process with new data (we call it test dataset).
+Once outcome came out, model validation(with model accuracy) will be conducted and re

 ![](https://github.com/rnlduaeo/alibaba/blob/master/4.JPG?raw=true)